S2410929034/HGB2025-AI-E1/Exercise10_NoSQL_advanced/Instructions.md

 - **Sharding** divides data across servers for parallel processing
 - **Replication** copies each shard on multiple servers for fault tolerance
 - **Distributed SQL** coordinates query execution across all shards/replicas

-**Result:**
-- Queries on billions of records execute in milliseconds
-- System survives server failures without downtime
-- Throughput scales linearly as you add servers
-- No single point of failure in the cluster

 ### Comparison with Traditional Databases
 - **RDBMS**: Centralized, vertical scaling, ACID consistency, slow analytics